Full-time programme for 1 academic year (60 ECT credits) in English.

 8.420€ (3.420€ tuition fee and 5.000€ living allowance)

-Fellowships are received in monthly installments throughout the Major Project (10 months).
+Fellowships are received in monthly installments throughout the Major Project (approximately 10 months*).
 All applicants are eligible and no further application or documentation is required to request a scholarship.

 Further funding options are offered by some BIST centres.
 For more information, visit the centres’ websites or contact the MMRES Academic Office at email@example.com.